Texts based on my own life experiences and observations of the world which will broaden your knowledge of natural English

 I am very opinionated in many of my texts.
 This helps students to come out of their shell and speak at length when responding to my views.
 Therefore, the overall effect of my texts has been to improve my students’ willingness to speak with freedom and be opinionated themselves.

-Novi Sad, in Serbia, is a ‘true’ student city, and student accommodation dominates the housing landscape in many of the neighbourhoods here.
-Flats are relatively cheap to rent in Novi Sad, which means that landlords have little incentive to renovate their properties.
-However, there will always be high-earners or foreigners willing to pay two hundred and fifty to four hundred euros a month for a decent, well-furnished flat, and that is why landlords should focus on improving the state of their properties.
+Novi Sad, in Serbia, is a very specific, and difficult city for renters.
+It is a ‘true’ student city and students have taken over the rental market.
+Flats are also relatively cheap to rent in Serbia, which means that landlords have little incentive to renovate their properties.
+However, there will always be high-earners or foreigners willing to pay two hundred and fifty to four hundred euros for a decent, well-furnished flat, and that is why landlords should focus on improving the state of their properties.

-I’ve seen quite a few properties in recent months which made me want to throw up.
-I remember an elderly woman who was trying to rent out a dark and dirty flat, which is in a prime location, for two hundred and fifty euros.
+Some of the properties I’ve seen in recent months have made me want to throw up.
+I remember an elderly woman who wanted to rent out a dark and dirty flat, which is in a prime location, for two hundred and fifty euros.
 You can’t expect to rent out a filthy flat unfit for human habitation just because it’s in a desirable location.
-Such poorly maintained flats aren’t even fit for students on a tight budget.
+Such poorly maintained flats are not even fit for students on a tight budget.

 - sheer – complete